-Students who are employed as a nurse's aide, LPN, or in any other healthcare role while a student in the Nursing Program are not covered by the College insurance when assuming these roles.
-Students must not identify themselves as SSCC Student Nurses when they are working as an employee in a clinical agency and any other situation/setting not authorized by the Nursing Program.
+Students who are employed as nurses' aides, LPNs, or in any other healthcare role while students in the SSCC Nursing Program are not covered by the College's insurance when assuming these roles.
+Students must not identify themselves as SSCC student nurses when they are working as employees in a clinical agency and any other situation/setting not authorized by the SSCC Nursing Program.